eloylp/goomerang/README.md

 }
 ```

-This error hooks are very handy to log errors, so the user can use best, customized loggers.
+This error hooks are very handy to log errors, so the user can use custom loggers/metrics registries.
 All the hooks can be
 registered multiple times.
 The logic behind will just execute the hooks in order.

 ## Graceful shutdown